therlaup/UOHI-HPC/README.md

 ### Staging (scratch) space

 The `Q-drive` being a network attached storage facility, the transfer speed and input/output operations per seconds is limited.
-In order to have rapid file access and avoid bottlenecks during a job execution, each compute node is equiped with SSD and NVMe disks that can be used for temporary storage but with fast access speed.
+In order to have rapid file access and avoid bottlenecks during a job execution, each compute node is equipped with SSD and NVMe disks that can be used for temporary storage but with fast access speed.

 Each access node is configured with the following directories:
 * /staging